Kwanelehadeb/AWS-Re-Start-Journey/projects/AWS chatbot/readMe.md

 - Explained the technical approach, challenges encountered, and solutions applied

 This strengthened our ability to communicate technical concepts to both technical and non-technical audiences.

----

-##  Conclusion
-This project provided hands-on experience with **Amazon Lex** and conversational AI.
-By building both a basic chatbot and a quiz-based chatbot, we demonstrated our ability to design structured conversations, implement conditional logic, and deliver a practical solution aligned with real-world educational use cases.

----